FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 * Optimize columns for data analysis at scale and avoid the requirement of splitting or parsing values.
 * Avoid complex JSON structures when an alternative columnar structure is possible.
-* FOCUS should facilitate the inclusion of data necessary for a system of record for cost and usage data to consume.
+* Facilitate the inclusion of data necessary for a system of record for cost and usage data to consume.

 ### Consistency helps with clarity